sebdanielsson/hogwarts-docusaurus/blog/2020-02-03-install-wireguard-client-on-arch-linux.md

 PersistentKeepalive = 25
   ```

-## Running WireGuard
+## Starting WireGuard
-Manually connect and check for errors:
+Manually bring up the WireGuard interface and check for any errors.

 ```bash
 systemctl start wg-quick@wg0
 systemctl status wg-quick@wg0
 ```

-Auto connect on boot using systemd:
+You may want to bring up the interface automatically as a service with systemd.

 ```bash
 systemctl enable wg-quick@wg0